QX is now 'Great Place To Work' certified. Join Our Family x

 Audit support services: Learn the differences between Internal Audit and External Audit

 From providing credibility to a set of financial statements to giving your shareholders the confidence that the accounts are fair and true, auditing can elevate your company’s internal controls & systems to a whole new level.
 While an independent body usually conducts an official inspection of an organization’s accounts, several large companies have internal departments offering audit support services.
-Despite sharing a common word and appearing seemingly similar, internal and external audits differ a lot from each other.
+Despite sharing a common word and appearing seemingly similar, internal and external audits differ greatly.

 For starters, An Internal audit is a department within a business monitoring the efficiency of its process & controls, and an external audit is an examination conducted by independent accountants.
 While the former’s function is crucial in larger organizations with high levels of process complexities, the latter is mainly intended to result in a certification of the financial statements of an entity.